+Students must meet the minimum qualifications for study abroad and return all required application materials on time in order to be considered.
 There is no guarantee that MICA can or will approve a study abroad application.
 Some programs have limited space and/or can be competitive.
 All decisions will be made by a review committee after the deadline within 3 to 4 weeks.
 If approved by MICA, MICA will send a student's application to the host institution or program and they will make the final decision.
 If MICA approves an application, additional paperwork and application materials may be required.

 Please be aware that MICA has no control over the duration of a host institution's acceptance process.
 Many reach decisions within several weeks or a month; however, others, particularly direct exchange programs, may take longer.

 After notice of admission, please encourage your student to carefully research medical needs and resources in the host country.
-Also be sure that your student fully understands the insurance coverage that he/she will have while abroad.
+Also, be sure that your student fully understands the insurance coverage that he/she will have while abroad.
 If your student has a health condition or other circumstances that may require special attention, the student is responsible for making this known to MICA's Office of International Affairs before going abroad.
 Health services and accommodations vary widely in different parts of the world, and the types of care and services to which we are accustomed in the U.S. may be limited, very different, or unavailable abroad.
 If your student has medical needs or requires accommodations for a disability, please encourage your student to notify International Affairs well in advance of departure to allow sufficient time to determine whether specific health services or accommodations are available at a given site and, if so, how they are accessed.